paylayio/paylayio.github.io/getting-started/introduction.md

 ## Database
 PAYLAY microservices that require a database could support a set of Database Providers such as MySql and SqlServer.

+## AppSettings
+Each microservice can be configured for your specific use case using environment variables, or JSON configuration files.

 ## Community vs Enterprise
 PAYLAY is available as a Community Edition (CE) and an Enterprise Edition (EE).